xiaofanc/udacity/nd027-data_engineer/Main_Class/Data_Pipeline_Airflow/Project_1_Data_Pipeline/README.md

 Configure the task dependencies so that after the dependencies are set, the graph view follows the flow shown in the image below.

 ![log_data](https://github.com/xiaofanc/udacity/blob/master/nd027-data_engineer/Main_Class/Data_Pipeline_Airflow/Project_1_Data_Pipeline/image/example-dag.png?raw=true)

+Briefly talking about the ELT process:
+* Stage the raw data from s3 to redshift
+* Transform the raw data to the songplays fact table
+* Trandform the raw data to the dimension tables
+* Check the data quality for fact and fimension tables

 ### 4. Build the operators